nais/doc/content/deploy/README.md

 # Deployment

-> Performing deployments requires that you have [access to the cluster](../security/operational_access.md)
+> Performing deployments requires that you have [access to the cluster](../getting-started)

+This guide will take you through a deployment of a NAIS application

+## Create a `nais.yaml`
-The easiest way to get your application running on NAIS is to create a [nais.yaml](https://github.com/nais/naiserator/blob/master/examples/app.yaml).
+To get your application running on NAIS, you create a [nais.yaml](https://github.com/nais/naiserator/#naisioapplication-spec) file.
-This is a [custom resource](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) defined by the platform team, and contains the necessary information for setting up your application on NAIS.
-Read more about the technical details [here](https://github.com/nais/naiserator).
+This is a [custom resource](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) defined by the platform team, and provides the [deployment operator](https://github.com/nais/naiserator) the necessary information for setting up your application on NAIS.

+If it's your first `nais.yaml`, it might be helpful to look at [this example `nais.yaml` file](https://github.com/nais/naiserator/tree/master/examples/nais.yaml) and replace with your own information.

+## Deploy using `kubectl`

 ```
 $ kubectl apply -f nais.yaml
 application.nais.io/<app name> created